The Failings of Annie Besant’s Pro-Israel and Jewish Nationalist Advocacy

 “The term Neo-Theosophy is a term, originally derogatory, used by the followers of Blavatsky to denominate the system of Theosophical ideas expounded by Annie Besant and Charles Webster Leadbeater following the death of Madame Blavatsky in 1891.
 This material differed in major respects from Blavatsky’s original presentation, but it is accepted as genuinely Theosophical by many Theosophists around the world.”

-Neo-Theosophy, or Pseudo-Theosophy is not used by mere followers of Blavatsky, who coined the term herself.
-We have to use it, because of the obvious differences.
+Neo-Theosophy, or Pseudo-Theosophy is not used by mere followers of Blavatsky.
+She coined the term herself.
+We have to use it, because of the obvious differences, and since researchers take it upon themselves to view the literature as one long thread to understand Theosophy, they perpetuate ignorance about it.
 A blind enthusiast who eats all the literature without proper discrimination is a more suitable foot-soldier for a fundamentalist Bible cult, not a Theosophical Association.

-Certain Theosophists have also attempted to justify their pro-Zionism and pro-Israeli sentiment by using the writings of Helena P. Blavatsky, concerning Jewish tradition and philosophy.
+Certain Theosophists have also attempted to justify their pro-Zionism and pro-Israeli sentiment by using the writings of Helena P. Blavatsky on Jewish tradition and philosophy.
 There is in Zionism a demarcating line.
 Zionism is the ethnic nationalist philosophy, but Jews who disagreed with Zionism divide orthodox Judaism from Zionist political ideology.
-When a student asks, “what does politics have to do with Theosophy, or these spiritual things!” they must be showed history like this.
+When a student asks, “what does politics have to do with Theosophy, or these spiritual things!” they must be showed this history.

 For more information, see From Theosophical Society to Bizarre Quasi-Catholic Anti-Blavatsky Cult? and Annie Besant’s Life, and Influence in Theosophy.